ThiagoDiasV/computer-store-api/frontend/README.md

 This command above will run the server automatically with `ng serve` command.
 Navigate to `http://localhost:4200/` to take a look at frontend part of Silvertec Rest API Challenge.

-The single page application will consume the Silvertec Rest API at https://silvertec.herokuapp.com/ so, due to Heroku free applications characteristics, wait a little bit to wake up the Heroku Dyno.
+The single page application will consume the Silvertec Rest API at https://silvertec.herokuapp.com/ so, due to Heroku free applications characteristics, wait a little bit because Heroku Dyno sleeps after certain time.

 ### Using local Angular environment